Boulevards & Byways

 La Rogativa statue

 At the bottom of Calle Sol, you’ll see La Rogativa statue, made by Lindsay Daen out of bronze.
 Rogativa means procession.
+This statue was created to celebrate a famous procession of faith in history.

 Limber

-This sweet fruit-flavored ice is a nice treat on a hot day.
-Next to it is a small hallway and gated door.
-Run by a local family, they’ve been selling these refreshing treats for years.
+Across the street from La Rogativa, there’s a sign that says “limbers.”
+Next to it there is a small hallway and gated door.
+Run by a local family, they’ve been selling these sweet-fruit flavored ice treats for years.
 If no one is at the window, just knock loudly or call out a greeting.

 Cristo & Forteleza Streets